TemugeB/temugeb.github.io/_posts/2021-06-15-QR-Code_Orientation.md

 ```python
 ret_qr, points = qr.detect(img)
 ```
 The first returned value indicates if QR code was found or not, and has a boolean value.
-The second returned variable provides the four corners of the QR code.
+The second returned variable provides the four corners of the QR code as pixel values in the image.
 These are shown in Figure 2.
-If you want to detect QR and decode the value, you can call detectAndDecode().
+If you want to detect QR and decode the value, you can call qr.detectAndDecode().

 <p align="center">